StrataBytes/Downstream/README.md

 #### Stance of Patching & Hotfixes
 > Youtube loves to break apps like these by making goofy changes to their platform!
 Im not 24/7 working on Downstream, so fixes might be a little slow if its not app-breakingly bad.
 #### Broken Downloads Due to YT?
 > When youtube breaks downloads, this usually takes a while to get fixed, but is high priority.
-While I might not be right away fixing it, you can probably expect the app to be running once yt-dlp pushes a new, working version for me to swap out downstream with.
-I am also planning to have this be user-modular, within UI, so users can easily get Downstream working again, instead of waiting around.  (thanks a ton for the contributors of yt-dlp!)
+While I might not be right away fixing it, you can probably expect the app to be running on its own again once yt-dlp pushes a new, working version which downstream automatically swaps with - you can also mess around in the advanced settings on the main menu's settings page.  (thanks a ton for the contributors of yt-dlp!)
 #### General Issues, App Bugs and Glitches?
 > Because this is a passion project, most minor issues will not be quickly resolved.
 Only high severity problems will be patched with relative haste.
 > Additionally, cutting-edge hardware or OS changes are not included in stability priority.
 I dont plan on buying a new mac every 3 years, or upgrading to windows 12 right away.